mirodoring/Wave-equation/README.md

 2d_wave_equation.py is extending it to the two dimensions

-2d_wave_heterogeneous is again extending it but now to a heterogeneous medium
+2d_wave_heterogeneous is again extending it but now to a heterogeneous medium with a ricker source

 <!---